telescopio-montemayor/ethernet-encoder-servo/README.md

-# Ethernet Encoder Server
+# Ethernet Encoder Servo

-Just a small server to expose ethernet encoders using the Common Industrial Protocol via SocketIO and REST.
+Networked servo controller around CIP encoders and step/direction motors for use with a telescope.
+This project is developed around Allen Bradley 842E absolute encoders but should work with others.

 ## Installation